 Advances in medical testing and widespread access to the internet have made it easier than ever to obtain information.
 Yet, when it comes to some of the most important decisions in life, people often choose to remain ignorant, because they may fear the implications of what they may learn.
 We design and validate an information preference scale to measure decision makers’ desire to obtain or avoid information that may be unpleasant, but could improve their future decisions.
 The scale measures information preferences in three domains that are economically, and psychologically consequential: health, consumer finance, and personal characteristics.
 We present tests of the scale’s reliability and validity and show that the scale predicts a real decision to obtain (or avoid) information in each of the domains.
 We find that many respondents prefer to remain in a state of active ignorance even when information is freely available.
 Moreover, we find that information preferences are a stable trait, but that preferences can differ across domains.

 Hagmann, David, Emily Ho, and George Loewenstein.
-“Nudging Out Painful Policies.”
+“The Hidden Cost of Soft Paternalism.”